elbwalker/walkerOS/README.md

 });
 ```

 You are completely free to define naming conventions.
 All you need to get started are the **entity, action & trigger attributes**.
+Learn more about the elbwalker [event model](https://www.elbwalker.com/blog/elbwalker-event-concept) and background in our [blog](https://www.elbwalker.com/blog/).

 1. You define the entity scope by setting the `elb` attribute with the name of an entity to an element, e.g. `elb="product"`.
 2. An action can be added by setting the `elbaction` attribute on the same level or all child elements in combination with a matching trigger, e.g. `elbaction="click:add"` to fire a _product add_ event when a user clicks on the tagged element.